w3tecch/express-typescript-boilerplate/README.md

 ## Seeding

-Isn't exhausting to create some sample data into your fresh migrated database, well this time is over!
+Isn't it exhausting to create some sample data for your database, well this time is over!

 How does it work?
-Just, create a factory for your entities and a seed script.
+Just create a factory for your entities (models) and a seed script.

 ### 1. Create a factory for your entity

-For all the entities we want to seed, we need to define a factory.
+For all entities we want to seed, we need to define a factory.
 To do so we give you the awesome [faker](https://github.com/marak/Faker.js/) library as a parameter into your factory.
-Then create your "fake" entity as you would normally do and return it.
-Those factory files should be in the `src/database/factories` folder and suffixed with `Factory`.
-Example `src/database/factories/UserFactory.ts`.
+Then create your "fake" entity and return it.
+Those factory files should be in the `src/database/factories` folder and suffixed with `Factory` like `src/database/factories/UserFactory.ts`.

 Settings can be used to pass some static value into the factory.

 ```typescript